Antipolar ordering of topological defects in active liquid crystals: RESULTS

 \section{RESULTS}

-\textbf{Experimental conditions.} To place a stringent test on the applicability of universality concepts~\cite{Goldenfeld:2011aa} to active matter systems, the theory developed below aims to rationalize simultaneously the results from two recent experimental studies~\cite{2012Sanchez_Nature,2015DeCamp}.
-In these experiments, ATP-driven microtubule-kinesin bundles were found to self-assemble into a dense quasi-2D ALC layer at an oil-water interface parallel to a planar solid boundary~(Fig.~\ref{fig:closure}\textbf{a}).
-This \lq wet\rq{} ALC was found to exhibit clear local nematic alignment of bundles, persistent annihilation and creation dynamics of topological defects~\cite{2012Sanchez_Nature}, and remarkable nematic order of the defect orientations in thin layers~\cite{2015DeCamp}.
-Although a large number of unknown parameters has prevented detailed quantitative comparisons between theory and experiment, several recently proposed multi-order-parameter models of 2D ALC systems~\cite{2013Thampi_PRL,2013Giomi_PRL,2012Peshkov,PhysRevLett.114.048101} were able to reproduce qualitatively selected aspects of these observations.
-However, they generally fail to explain the observed topological defect order, primarily for two reasons.
-First, these models typically assume divergence-free 2D fluid flow within the ALC layer, which is a valid approximation for isolated free-standing film experiments~\cite{2007SoEtAl} but does not account for fluid exchange between the 2D interface and bulk in the ALC experiments (Fig.~\ref{fig:closure}\textbf{a}).
-As is known for classical turbulence~\cite{1980Kraichnan,2002Kellay}, small-scale energy input can trigger turbulent upward cascades in incompressible 2D flow.
-Thus, topological defect dynamics in the current standard models is dominated by artificially enhanced hydrodynamic mixing due to an unjustified 2D incompressibility assumption.
-Second, a relevant yet previously ignored effect is damping from the nearby boundaries, which may promote topological defect ordering.
-To overcome such limitations and establish a quantitative description of the experiments~\cite{2012Sanchez_Nature,2015DeCamp}, we next construct a closed continuum theory for the nematic order-parameter tensor-field $Q(t,\bs r)$ of dense ALCs, by combining universality ideas with a self-consistent hydrodynamic closure condition.
+\textbf{Experimental conditions.} Recent experiments~\cite{2012Sanchez_Nature,2015DeCamp} show that ATP-driven microtubule-kinesin bundles can self-assemble into a dense quasi-2D ALC layer at a surfactant-supported oil-water interface parallel to a planar solid boundary~(Fig.~\ref{fig:closure}\textbf{b}).
+This \lq wet\rq{} ALC was found to exhibit local nematic alignment of bundles, persistent annihilation and creation dynamics of topological defects~\cite{2012Sanchez_Nature}, and remarkable nematic order of the defect orientations in thin layers~\cite{2015DeCamp}.
+Although a large number of unknown parameters has prevented detailed quantitative comparisons between theory and experiment, several recently proposed multi-order-parameter models of 2D ALC systems~\cite{2013Thampi_PRL,2013Giomi_PRL,2012Peshkov,PhysRevLett.114.048101} were able to reproduce qualitatively selected aspects of these observations, such as defect-pair creation and separation~\cite{2013Giomi_PRL}.
+Despite providing some important insights, traditional models often do not account for three relevant details of the experiments~\cite{2012Sanchez_Nature,2015DeCamp}.
+First, those models typically assume divergence-free 2D fluid flow within the ALC layer, which is a valid approximation for isolated free-standing film experiments~\cite{2007SoEtAl} but neglects fluid exchange between the 2D interface and bulk in the ALC experiments (Fig.~\ref{fig:closure}\textbf{b}). \markblack{Indeed, the surfactant-stabilized interface causes the microtubule-kinesin bundles to assemble into a quasi-2D layer, but places no such constraint on the fluid.} As is known for classical turbulence~\cite{1980Kraichnan,2002Kellay}, small-scale energy input can trigger turbulent upward cascades in incompressible 2D flow.
+Thus, topological defect dynamics in the current standard models may be dominated by artificially enhanced hydrodynamic mixing due to a simplifying 2D incompressibility assumption that is unlikely to hold under realistic experimental conditions~\cite{2012Sanchez_Nature,2015DeCamp}.
+Second, a relevant yet previously ignored effect is damping from the nearby boundaries, which may promote topological defect ordering. \markblack{Third, as already mentioned above, the commonly adopted standard LdG free-energy functional does \emph{not} account for motor-driven spontaneous buckling~\cite{2012Sanchez_Nature} of microtubule bundles (Fig.~\ref{fig:closure}\textbf{a}), which is one of the key differences between passive and active LCs (Z. Dogic, private communication).} To overcome such limitations and achieve a quantitative description of the experiments~\cite{2012Sanchez_Nature,2015DeCamp}, we next construct a closed continuum theory for ALCs described by a nematic tensor field $Q(t,\bs r)$.
+The theory accounts for the different buckling behaviors of passive and active LCs and builds on a self-consistent hydrodynamic closure condition.